 Please note, as of Friday 1st March, we are going cashless

 Join us for our very popular Burns Night in 2024 and enjoy a traditional Scot’s evening.
 The atmospheric sounds of bagpipes will welcome you, before you take your seats to enjoy a traditional Scottish dinner.
 There will of course be the traditional blessing of the haggis, accompanied by a wee dram of whisky.
 Kilts and tartan not obligatory, but encouraged!

 £45.00 per person.

 To book for our Burns Night, call 01603 272008 or email email@example.com

 Extend the party with an overnight stay for just an additional £135.00 per couple, sharing a Classic double room, bed and breakfast.

-Follow the link to find out further details on our 2024 event experiences.
+You can follow the link to find out more details of all our 2024 event experiences.

 The Blessing of the Haggis, by Robbie Burns